Marriott Bonvoy Brilliant Welcome Bonus

 Personally, I find the Marriott Bonvoy Brilliant Card to be extremely worthwhile.
 While the card has a $450 annual fee, the $300 annual Marriott travel credit is more or less worth face value, so to me the card is really only costing me ~$150 per year.

-Within the past year, I’ve received an additional $300 in statement credits (beyond the Marriott $300 travel credit), a free night award at a hotel costing 50,000 points, and much more.
+Then there are all the extra statement credits I’ve received (beyond the $300 annual statement credit), including at least $240 in credits in 2021, plus a free night award at a hotel costing up to 50,000 points, and much more.

 If you have the Bonvoy Brilliant, what has your experience been like?